Blueberry Cookies

 As mentioned earlier, this recipe calls for just four basic ingredients that you’ll likely already have in your pantry.
 Here is what you’ll need:

 • Rolled Oats.
-Also known as old fashioned oats.
-You can use quick cooking oats if you prefer softer cookies.
+Also known as old-fashioned oats.
+You can use quick-cooking oats if you prefer softer cookies.
+Do not use steel-cut oats (trust me, you will need to visit the dentist if you do).

 • Peanut Butter.
 Smooth and drippy peanut butter, preferably with no added ingredients!
 You can replace this with any smooth nut or seed butter.
 I’ve tried it with almond butter and tahini, and it worked really well!